hybridsjs/hybrids/docs/component-model/localization.md

 ## Manual Translation

-For more complex scenarios, you should manually translate the messages using the `msg` helper.
-The main function produces the string content of the message, so it can be  used outside of the template context.
+For more complex scenarios, you must manually translate the messages using the `msg` helper.
+The main function produces the string content of the message, and it can be  used outside of the template context.

 ```typescript
 msg`This is a message with ${value} | description | context`: string